 13,000 years makes it almost unbelievable - 13,000 years WOW!

 There is almost nothing as impressive as a polished Log Cut of Petrified Wood.
-It endowed it's own shinny surface.
+It enwithin it's own shinny surface.
 In the Western US seeing these stones displayed has been a rather common experience.
-One must realize the vastness of this forest, wherein thousands of acres of ranch lands with petrified logs were to be found.
-At Holbrook, AZ, the closest city to the Park, you'll find several commercial vendors who have enormous inventories of these log sections for your collection and all from private lands.
-BUT, they are expensive, and of course we obtained one that weighs about 80 pounds for our Rock Garden.
+One must realize the vastness of this forest wherein thousands of acres of ranch lands was petrified logs were to be found.
+At Holbrook, AZ, the closest city to the Park, you'll find several commercial vendors who have enormous inventories of these logs sections for your collection, all from private lands.
+BUT they are expensive, and of course we had to buy one that weighs about 80 pounds for our Rock Garden.

-Not nearly as polished as this one displayed in the Visitor Center, but it's ours and at the house.
-There isn't a theft problem here, as this stone probably weights 300 - 400 lbs.
+Not nearly as polished as this one displayed in the Visitor Center, but mines at the house, and it's ours.
+They haven't a thief problem here as this stone probably weights 300 - 400 lbs.
 In other words it's not a watch fob.

 These two photographs were taken right at the South Entrance Visitor's Center off of US 180.
-This is an easy National Park to visit, as the northern part is dissected by I-40 and part of the Park System roadways are the old US 66.
-Nice easy access and if one is in a hurry, 2 or 3 hours lets you see a good sample.
+This is an easy National Park to visit as the norther part is dissected by I-40 and part of the Park System road ways are the old US 66.
+Nice easy access, and if one is in a hurry 2 or 3 hours lets you see a good sample.
 We elected to spend the night in Holbrook and take a full leisurely day for the Petrified Logs and Painted Desert National Monument.

-I love this photo, as it show a cross section of a Log in it's raw and unpolished state.
-We are looking at a log; that was probably four foot in diameter, when it fell.
+I love this photo as it show a cross sexton of a Log in it's raw and unpolished state.
+We are looking at a log that was probably four foot in diameter when it fell.

 WOW! what a view of the Painted Desert with many petrified logs scattered across the landscape.

-This is a most interesting example of the size of these logs, and also it makes one wonder how this forest might have become petrified.
-This is a photo of a Log that spanned a wash but note the length of the log.
+This is a most interesting example of the size of these logs and also it makes one wonder of how this forest might have become petrified.
+This is photo of a Log that spanned a wash, but note the length of the log.

-This photograph is most significant, in that one does not realize that the log spaning the wash is 110' in length.
-The diameter appears about the same at both ends, which suggests to me that this tree would have been 200' or so in height.
-The concrete support structure was placed in 1917, a hundred years ago.
-Petrified Forest was dedicated as a National Monument in 1906, so this suggest that the Park Service placed this concrete support bridge.
+This photograph is most significant in that one does not realize that the log is spading the wash is 110' in length.
+The diameter appears about the same at both ends which suggest to me that this tree wold have been 200 or so in height.
+The concrete support structure was placed in 1917 a hundred years ago.
+Petrified Forest was dedicated as a National Monument in 1906 so this suggest that they place this concrete bridge.

 Part of the Petrified National Park is the Painted Desert.
-I'll relate an early family experience with you about the Painted Desert.
+I want to relate an earlyfamily experience with you about the Painted Desert.
 It was 1947 and my father had just been able to buy a new automobile.
-After WWII it was a year or so before new automobiles were available, and service businesses had priority to purchase the first cars.
-This is probably why we had a new car.
+After WWII it was a year or so before new automobiles were available for delivery in the US.
+Interestingly business proposes had priority voe consumers at that time, and that's probably why we had a new car.

 Years passed and the Interstate Highway System was completed, and US 66 was replaced with I-40.
-We have traveled that route many many times since; and even thought the sign says Painted Desert, it never has been what I recall from my childhood dreams.
-Maybe, it was just a childhood dream.
-That was until this visit to the Petrified Forest.
+We traveled that route many, many time since, and even thought the sign says Painted Desert it never has been what I recall from my childhood dreams.
+Mybe it was just a choldhood dream.
+That was until this fall.

-When we toured the Park and started our drive through the south entrance, it was early afternoon; and therefore it was toward the end of the day, when we arrived at the north end.
-We had traveled the Park Service Highway; and when we crossed over I-40, the reality of the old US Route 66 suddenly appeared from my childhood.
-What a marvelous sensation it was looking across the desert; just like I did at 13, when it was 1946.
-My eyes clouded as I recalled our first vacation; and my thoughts were of my Dad and Mom, now long gone, but not at that moment as I looked over at the Painted Desert.
-The view of it is still as spectacular as it was 70 years ago.
+When we toured Petrified Forest NP starting our drive throught the Park at the south entrance, and toward the end of the day we arrived at the north end.
+We had traveled the Park Service Highway, and when we crossover I-40 reality of the old US Route 66 sudently appeared from my childhood.
+What a marvelous sensation it was looking across the desert just like I was 13 and it was 1947.
+My eyes clouded as I recalled our first vacation, and my thoughts were of my Dad adn Mom who are now long gone, but not at that moment overlooking the Painted Desert.
+The view of the is still a spectacular a it was 70 years ago.

 I'm so proud to be able to share this photograph and this memory with you.
 Enjoy!

-We'll close our 2016 travels with you now and congratulate the National Park Service on it's 100th Birthday.
-And we offer a special prayer of thanks for President Theodore Roosevelt, a Conservationist, who had the vision, the foresight, and the determination to save these wonders; for we who are now following behind.
+We'll close our 2016 travels with you now, and congratulate the National Park Service on it's 100th Birthday.
+And we offer a special prayer of thanks for President Theodore Roosevelt, a Conversationalist who had the vision the foresight, and the determination to save these wonders for we who are now following behind.